yuravorobei/yearn-finance-on-akash-guide/README.md

     --node $AKASH_NODE --chain-id $AKASH_CHAIN_ID \
     --keyring-backend $KEYRING_BACKEND -y
   ```
 Make sure there are no errors in the command response.
-The error information will be in the `raw_log` responce field, you can also check the transaction status by transaction hash on the [explorer](https://testnet.akash.aneka.io/).
+The error information will be in the `raw_log` responce field.

 ### 3.3 Wait for your lease